 Leading CEOs Share Experiences of Private-Private Partnerships That Boost Financial Inclusion

-One year after the launch of a new initiative to accelerate financial inclusion through private-private partnerships, members of the CEO Partnership for Inclusion (CEO Partnership) gathered once again during the World Economic Forum in Davos to share their experiences and progress from this collaboration.
+One year after the launch of a new initiative to accelerate financial inclusion through private-private partnerships, members of the CEO Partnership for Economic Inclusion (CEO Partnership) gathered once again during the World Economic Forum in Davos to share their experiences and progress from this collaboration.

 At a public panel discussion convened by Her Majesty Queen Máxima of the Netherlands, the United Nations Secretary-General’s Special Advocate for Inclusive Finance for Development (UNSGSA), leaders from the member companies of the CEO Partnership discussed how private-private collaboration can benefit financially underserved populations as well as their own companies.